Dave (rapper): 2019–2020: Psychodrama

 Following the release of the album, Dave embarked on his first UK headline tour since 2017, which included two nights at Brixton Academy.
 He also went on to tour Australia, Europe, and North America.

-On 30 June 2019 Dave made his Glastonbury Festival debut.
+On 30 June 2019, Dave made his Glastonbury Festival debut.
 During the performance he brought a fan onstage to perform his song "Thiago Silva" alongside him, which the video of subsequently went viral.
 Following this the track entered the UK Singles Chart at number 57 and reached a peak of number 36.
 Dave also performed for the first time at Reading and Leeds Festival headlining the BBC Radio 1 Stage.

 Dave made his acting debut in Netflix's revival and third series of Top Boy, playing the character Modie.
 He released two tracks, "Professor X" and "God's Eye", for the soundtrack, which were both self-produced.

 On 19 September 2019, Dave won the 2019 Mercury Prize for his debut album Psychodrama.
 Dave also won British Album of the Year at the 2020 Brit Awards.
 This made him only the second artist ever to win both of these awards for the same album.
-Dave's performance of the track "Black" at the Brit Awards, led to controversy, after he called the Uk Prime Minister Boris Johnson a "real racist" and called out the government over their treatment of the victims of Grenfell Tower and the Windrush generation.
+Dave's performance of the track "Black" at the Brit Awards led to controversy, after he called the then UK Prime Minister Boris Johnson a "real racist" and called out the government over their treatment of the victims of Grenfell Tower and the Windrush generation.
 The track won Dave another Ivor Novello Award for Best Contemporary Song at the 2020 awards.
 He also won the GQ Men Of The Year Vero Breakthrough Music Act Award at 2019 GQ Men of the Year Awards.

 In August 2020, Dave collaborated with Sir David Attenborough for a special episode of Planet Earth entitled Planet Earth: A Celebration, with Dave playing the piano alongside famous composer Hans Zimmer.
 In October 2020, Dave collaborated with Fraser T. Smith in the production of Smith's debut album, 12 Questions.